adaptive-democracy/hopeful-path/book/democratic-adjudication.md

 - Investigators to gather facts and evidence.
 Depending on the nature of the group conducting trials, investigators might need specialized training.
 - Jurors to decide the results of cases.

 The members of these groups have been entrusted with an extremely important role, so they must be democratically selected.
-This situation is a perfect place to use Persistent Endorsement discussed in an earlier chapter, since it will choose candidates with the greatest amount of aggregate trust and confidence.
+This situation is a perfect place to use Adaptive Endorsement discussed in an earlier chapter, since it will choose candidates with the greatest amount of aggregate trust and confidence.
 For these roles it makes sense to not allow candidates to place weights on themselves.
 Also depending on the nature of the polity, a position in these groups could be compensated in some way.

 With these groups selected, a case would proceed as follows: